 - Loss of floodplain habitat affecting juvenile rearing/growth and outmigration

-- Entertainment in agricultural diversions, including the large State and Federal pumping facilities in the Delta
+- Entrainment in agricultural diversions, including the large State and Federal pumping facilities in the Delta

 - Disease, often exacerbated by high water temperatures